Applications

 - Application: Manage cross-cutting concerns across the whole application (e.g., tenant-based routing, unified logging, end-to-end policy enforcement).

-Interceptors Grid
+Interceptors grid

 | Column | Description |